 Work culture in Paris

-The high level of bureaucracy in France can also have an impact on work culture in Paris.
-French businesspeople enjoy spirited debates and can at times come across as hot-headed.
+The high level of bureaucracy in France can also have an impact on the work culture in Paris.
+French businesspeople enjoy spirited debates and can at times come across as hot headed.
 However, they usually see value in arguments that are based on sound logic.
 Parisians will also generally appreciate any efforts made by expats to speak the local language.